vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-MaintenanceMode.md

 ## Synopsis

-Returns the maintenance mode status on an ESXi host.
+Returns the maintenance mode status of a specified ESX host.

 ## Syntax